 My 4-room / 1-bath apartment in Sibiu, situated directly in the gorgeous Old Town, was 300 EUR monthly plus gas & electric, WIFI and cable included.
 This was when I got ‘stuck’ in Romania due to COVID, and my Airbnb host kindly adjusted my rent in light of the circumstances.
 I was blown away by the cost of living in Romania when I first arrived!

 A little while later, I moved to another city, Cluj-Napoca – one of the most expensive cities to live in Romania (it’s worth it, though because there are SO many things to do in Cluj!).
-My current 3-room / 1.5 bath apartment in Cluj-Napoca is 430 EUR monthly plus all utilities.
-My apartment in Cluj is in the Zorilor neighborhood, one of the nicer neighborhoods in the city, a 20-minute bus ride from the Old Town.
+My former 3-room / 1.5 bath apartment in Cluj-Napoca is 430 EUR monthly plus all utilities.
+My apartment in Cluj was in the Zorilor neighborhood, one of the nicer neighborhoods in the city, a 20-minute bus ride from the Old Town.

 |TYPE OF APARTMENT||AVERAGE||RANGE|